 Calculation of the BHL shall be at the 99% dry bulb heating design temperature for the most relevant ASHRAE (2021) location.
 Calculation of the BCL shall be at the 1% dry bulb cooling design temperature for the same ASHRAE location.
 Design temperature requirements in this Program Manual may be superseded by the local Authority Having Jurisdiction ("AHJ").
 In such cases, contractors must provide documentation citing the applicable local requirement.
-Refer to Table 7 below for ASHRAE (2021) dry bulb heating and cooling design temperatures for various locations across New York State.
+ASHRAE design temperature requirements may also be superseded by manufacturer specific requirements.
+In such cases, Clean Heat applicants must provide documentation citing the applicable manufacturer's requirement.
+Refer to Table 8 below for ASHRAE (2021) dry bulb heating and cooling design temperatures for various locations across New York State.

-Table 7: Dry Bu lb Design n Temperatures ,
+Table 8: Dry Bulb Design Temperatures

-2021 ASHRAE

-City Name 99% Heating Dry Bulb (deg F) 1% Cooling Dry Bulb (deg F)

-New York City - Central Park 17.3 87.9

-New York City - JFK 17.5 86.7

-New York City - LaGuardia 17.9 89.8

-White Plains 12.9 86.4
+2021 ASHRAE City Name 99% Heating Dry 1% Cooling Dry Bulb (deg F) Bulb (deg F) New York City - Central Park 87.9 17.3 New York City - JFK 17.5 86.7 89.8 17.9 New York City - LaGuardia 12.9 White Plains 86.4

-Load calculations may use dry bulb temperatures that differ from those in Table 7, but in those cases, must be within five degrees (+/-) of the applicable values in Table 7.
+Load calculations may use dry bulb temperatures that differ from those in Table 8, but in those cases, must be within five degrees (+/-) of the applicable values in Table 8.